PwC tells staff they will be expected in office for two to three days a week

 PwC’s offices on North Wall Quay.

-Professional services firm PwC Ireland has told its 3,100 staff that it will expect them to work in their offices or at client sites on average for two to three days a week in a new hybrid working model post pandemic.
+Professional services firm PwC Ireland has told its 3,100 staff that it will expect them to work in their offices or at client sites for two to three days a week on average in a new hybrid working model post the pandemic.

 PwC managing partner Feargal O’Rourke told staff on Monday that the firm would expect them to “co-locate for innovation and connection on average two to three days per week”.